- VPC with Dedicated Private IP Space

 No, root accounts access can not be integrated.

-Not any longer.
 Amazon has resolved the issue of sharing Reserved Instances and credits.
 They now stay with the account to which they were applied.
+However, if an account has credits and a shortcode all usage charges will use up the credits first before anything is applied to the shortcode.

-Basic support is provided by Amazon.
-Customers can optionally pay for increased support with Amazon.
+Amazon provides basic support.
+Customers can optionally pay for increased support from Amazon.

 U-M's license for Red Hat can also be brought into AWS by sending a request along with your AWS account number to the U-M AWS support team.